SteveBarnett/human-centred/air.md

 ### Read calls to use AI as a sales pitch

-The hype fulfils a capitalist function.
+The hype fulfils a capitalist function: keep the money coming in.

-- What they say it can do, to sell it
+- What the salesperson says it can do, so you'll spend on it
 - The hype doesn’t have to be true to have big impacts
 - Note who benefits from our use of this tech